genfire-em/GENFIRE-MATLAB/README.md

 * `interpolationCutoffDistance` ( *double* ) - maximum tolerable radial distance to consider measured datapoints for gridding to a given Fourier voxel
 * `constraintPositivity` ( *bool* ) - on/off positivity constraint
 * `constraintSupport` ( *bool* )  - on/off support constraint
+* `useCustomGridSize` ( *bool* )  - on/off manually choose the 3D array size of the Fourier grid as opposed to determining it automatically from the size of the projections.
+If this is turned on, the Fourier grid dimensions must be provided as a 3-element vector in `FourierGridSize`
+* `FourierGridSize` ( *vector* )  - 3-element vector representing the dimensions of the custom Fourier grid size.
+Only used if `useCustomGridSize` = 1
+* `useCustomEulerConvention` ( *bool* )  - on/off use a custom Euler angle convention rather than the default z-y-z.
+The rotation vectors should be provided in `Euler_rot_vecs`
+* `Euler_rot_vecs` ( *cell array* )  - cell array containing three 3-element vectors representing the rotation axes to use for assembling the Fourier grid.
+The Euler angles (phi, theta, psi) will be applied using these Euler rotation vectors such that each projection is rotated by phi degrees about `Euler_rot_vecs{1}`, theta degrees about `Euler_rot_vecs{2}`, and psi degrees about `Euler_rot_vecs{3}`.

 * `ComputeFourierShellCorrelation` ( *bool* ) - the data will be divided into two halves, independently reconstructed, and the FSC will be compared between the two halves.
 A final reconstruction will then be computed from all of the data
 * `numBins` ( *int* ) - number of bins to use in the calculation of FSC (if applicable)